Skip to content

 Understanding, responding, and managing feline epilepsy

-Witnessing your beloved cat experience a seizure can feel terrifying and emotionally overwhelming.
+Witnessing your beloved cat experience a seizure related to feline epilepsy can feel terrifying and emotionally overwhelming.
 These episodes, though often brief, leave you feeling helpless and uncertain about what steps to take next.
 As veterinarians, our goal with this guide is to empower you with essential knowledge, helping you understand what seizures are, why they occur, and how you can best support your feline companion.
-Seizures rank among the most common neurological problems we see in veterinary medicine, and understanding how to respond effectively is crucial for successful management.
+Feline epilepsy ranks among the most common neurological problems we see in veterinary medicine.
+Diagnosing and managing seizure disorders in feline patients presents unique challenges, as both primary and secondary forms must be considered, along with the specific needs of cats compared to other animals.
+Understanding how to respond effectively is crucial for successful management.

 What happens inside your cat's brain during a seizure